What could I do with a chemistry major?

 The salaries of chemists are quite variable depending on their education, number of years experience, employer, and even the area of the country in which they work.
 The American Chemical Society's annual salary survey is a good place to start.
 Unemployment in the chemistry field remains lower than the national average.
 Over the last ten years, at any given time about 2% of chemists were unemployed while the figures for non-chemists ranged from 4 to 8 %.

 Will I need an advanced degree?

 That depends on what you want to do.
 In industry, many of the routine chemical procedures are performed by bachelor level chemists, while Ph.D. level chemists often direct the research.
 Becoming a physician requires a medical degree, becoming a lawyer requires a law degree, and teaching at the college level requires a Ph.D.
 But our students who pursue jobs immediately after graduation from Cornell find interesting jobs with real opportunities for advancement.
 Some of these students go on to earn graduate degrees later in their careers.

 How do I choose a graduate school?

-More particularly, the ACS publishes each year a Directory of Graduate Research which covers all the chemistry (and related) graduate programs in the United States and Canada.
-This directory is available on line and can be searched free of charge.
+Think about your preferences for specialty and location, and talk with your Cornell advisor.
+The American Chemical Society (ACS) has two helpful sites.
+One is a general resource for planning your graduate career.
+More particularly, the ACS maintains a Directory of Graduate Research which covers all the chemistry (and related) graduate programs in the United States and Canada.
+This directory is available online and can be searched free of charge.